Skip to main content

 Not All Levels Are Equal

+When everything is a level, nothing is a level.
 The skill isn't finding levels.
 It's grading them.
-Three factors determine how strong a level is:
+Three factors determine strength:

 Comparison of a strong versus weak support level based on test count, reaction size, and recency